ddeel/alpha/NewestREADME.md

 python emulator.py
 ```

+To stop the emulator and exit the virtualenv environment at the same time, close the command prompt window.

-To stop the emulator, enter ```Control-C``` in the command prompt window, or close the command prompt window.
+To stop the emulator without closing the command prompt window, enter ```Control-C``` in the command prompt window.
+Note that the emulator might not stop until another API access is attempted.
+A web browser can be used to access the Redfish service root to force this to happen, if no other REST client is readily available.

-To exit the virtualenv environment after the emulator is stopped, enter ```deactivate``` in the command prompt window, or close the command prompt window.
+To exit the virtualenv environment without closing the command prompt window, the emulator must first be stopped, then enter ```deactivate``` in the command prompt window.

 ----